Medicines & Supplements A to Z > Iron (Supplement)

 Iron supplements are available in oral dosage forms like tablets and liquid.
 You should not take Iron supplements with food.

 If you are having an Iron deficiency, the usual adult dose is 10-200 mg elemental iron daily either in one dose or two doses.
-The exact dose will depend on your condition the severity of Iron deficiency, and your age.
+The exact dose will depend on your medical condition, the severity of Iron deficiency, and your age.

 If you are pregnant, you are advised to take at least a daily 30 mg elemental Iron to ensure a sufficient Iron intake.